 Maybe your business has already been growing, and you’re looking for a larger service that can cater more specifically to your professional needs.
 Verizon is here to help with a full-featured VoIP offering that’s tailored toward growing and larger companies.
 There are plenty of standard features like holding, forward, waiting, call transfers and caller ID, but there are also many advanced features like multiple monitoring options, voicemail to email services, and different online portals that administrators, IT specialists and agents can use to control the service.

 Had to happen: Jump ahead more than a decade since the marketing ploy VoIP: The Movie.
 VoIP is serious.
 The benefits of VoIP over traditional phone systems are extensive.
 Virtually every business stands to greatly benefit by implementing this sophisticated communications technology.
 I ran into a strange Google problem while searching for "local VoIP providers" where the results included large number of hard porn video sites.
 Totally crazy!
-I recently read about the problems Google can create for people and businesses when their search reveals inappropriate results, and how difficult it is to address this problem since Google is basically unresponsive.
+I recently read about the problems Google can create for people and businesses when their search reveals inappropriate results, and how difficult it is to address this problem since Google is basically unresponsive, meaning there's really no way to remove Google search results.
 Here's an informative post about this issue - you'll see it can cause devastating harm.
 It's one thing to have porn sites show up for a search for your type of business, but another if your privacy has been violated.

 However when I was researching VoIP service providers I spent a lot of time looking at a half dozen "top" companies.
 I narrowed down my choices by speaking with other business owners to see who they had gone with and the pros and cons.
 I ended up using Pan Terra and have been pleased with the results.
 Sometimes I think the internet provided too many choices, on the other hand it dose allow you to do very deep research.
 Anyhow VoIP really has come into its own.
 VoIP: The Movie seems naive in hindsight, from a marketing point of view, but clever from a purely creative point of view.